Hayes ready for new challenge

 I look forward to being your new go-to source for Nittany Lions athletics, as well as to entrenching myself into the Penn State sports community and telling the stories of its athletes, coaches and programs.

-I attended the University of Maryland prior to its joining the Big Ten.
-In a twist of coincidence, James Franklin was an assistant under then-Maryland coach
+I attended the University of Maryland prior to it joining the Big Ten.
+In a twist of coincidence, Penn State head coach James Franklin was an assistant under then-Maryland coach Ralph Friedgen.

 Before moving to Mississippi, I lived in Washington, D.C., where I worked on Capitol Hill and freelanced for various papers.
 Through those assignments, I was fortunate to cover the Rose Bowl in 2013 between Stanford and Wisconsin and the BCS National Championship Game in 2014 between Auburn and Florida State.
 I also covered the University of Alabama football team’s visit to the White House in 2013.
 Sports, politics and aviation are my passions.